mjung5/covid-vignette-api/README.md

 ## `riskStatusManipulation`

 This function helps to manipulate data with creating three variables.
-Death rate, death rate status and risk status are the three variables.
+Death rate, death rate status, and risk status are the three variables.
 US [death rates](https://coronavirus.jhu.edu/data/mortality) is about 1.6 %.
-I wanted to check how US states display its death rate.
-Also, I created Death Rate status variable based on the death rate into 4 categories.
-Lastly, I created risk status variable based on the confirmed cases number in state level.
+I wanted to check on how US states display death rates.
+Also, I created a Death Rate status variable based on the death rate and divided it into 4 categories.
+Lastly, I created a risk status variable based on the confirmed case numbers at the state level.

 ``` r
 #I created this function for data summaries and visualization.